 Top picks – Cake wise it’s got to be the honey cake, it’s absolutely amazing and I love the icing!
 Following closely behind I think it’s the carrot cake or red velvet.
 Beyond Bread also has a such a wide range of goodies like cheesecake, muffins and pastries it really is Coeliac heaven!
 They have cinnamon whirls that used to be one of my absolute favourites and also a chocolate custard twist which is a must try item!
 They sometimes overbake the pastry for how I like it though and on those occasions I eat cake!
 They also don’t seem to have too many choices for those also vegan or dairy free so if you have multiple allergies or requirements you may find you have more choice at one of the other options.

 Edit – they have now perfected the croissant and pain au chocolat!
 Definitely worth a try next time you’re in London!
+Even better than both of these is the new incredible almond croissant which is heavenly.

 Tips – try and not go too close to closing time as they have less choice.